 33.26.1.2 Truing Up the Forecasted Revenue Shortfall

-EDAM Entities associated with EDAM Transmission Service Providers will recover, on behalf of each such EDAM Transmission Service Provider, any delta, positive or negative, between the actual revenue shortfall and the amount of revenue it collected toward its EDAM recoverable revenue by including the delta in the following year’s forecasted recoverable revenue.
+EDAM Entities associated with EDAM Transmission Service Providers and the CAISO will recover, on behalf of each such EDAM Transmission Service Provider and CAISO Participating Transmission Owners, any delta, positive or negative, between the actual revenue shortfall and the amount of revenue it collected toward its EDAM recoverable revenue and include the delta in the following year’s forecasted recoverable revenue.

 33.26.2 Recoverable Revenue Shortfalls

-Projected EDAM recoverable revenue shortfalls will consist of the sum of the following three components described in more detail below:
+Projected EDAM recoverable revenue shortfalls will consist of the sum of the following three components.

-(1) revenues associated with the short-term firm and non-firm point-to-point products, and for the CAISO, foregone reduction in WAC revenues;

-(2) revenues attributed to short-term firm and non-firm point-to-point transmission service on approved new transmission builds that increase transfer capability between EDAM Entity Balancing Authority Areas or between the CAISO Balancing Authority Area and an EDAM Entity Balancing Authority Area; and

-(3) revenues for wheeling through volumes for EDAM Entity Balancing Authority Areas that exceed the total imports/exports from the EDAM Entity Balancing Authority Areas.

 33.26.2.1 Component 1: Short-Term Firm and Non-Firm Point-to-Point Transmission and Wheeling Access Charge Revenues